 At the heart of the difference between polki and kundan jewellery lies the material itself.
-Polki is all about authenticity — uncut, natural diamonds left in their most organic form, exuding an old-world charm.
-On the other hand, Kundan uses refined glass stones expertly set in layers of 24K gold, bringing a glossy, ornate appeal.
-One is raw and imperfect, yet priceless.
-The other, precise and polished, is crafted for the woman who loves a little more drama.
+Kundan uses refined glass stones expertly set in layers of 24K gold, bringing a glossy, ornate appeal.
+It is precise and polished for the woman who loves a little more drama.

-The Ultimate Comparison:
+The Ultimate Comparison

-Polki vs. Kundan at a Glance:
+Polki vs. Kundan at a Glance

 Feature | Kundan Jewellery | Polki Jewellery |